Common Sense Media Review

 Is It Any Good?

 There's definitely some excellent content within the app, but the functionality and user experience can still improve.
-Regardless of whether you love or hate the featured shows, there are quite a lot of big names here, and young kids are bound to find something they like.
+Regardless of whether you love or hate the featured shows, quite a lot of big names are here, and young kids are bound to find something they like.
 Classics like Dora the Explorer and Blue's Clues, as well as relative newcomers like Franklin and Friends, offer high-quality preschool fare.
 The addition of the interactive elements is a nice feature so that kids can take a more active role instead of only passively watching.
-The activities touch on your typical preschool learning themes, but sometimes do so in creative ways.
+The activities touch on typical preschool learning themes, but sometimes do so in creative ways.
 And kids who are really into a particular show or character will appreciate being able to play games with them.

-The major downsides are a confusing presentation and a complete lack of parental controls or customization options.
-Noggin Preschool Learning App is huge, with lots of content presented in a crowded menu that's almost guaranteed to overstimulate and overwhelm young kids.
-Content is mixed together so much that it's hard to find what you want.
-For example, there's no way to filter for whole episodes versus short clips, so it's impossible to distinguish between a clip that'll take a couple of minutes and one that will last half an hour.
-And parents have no options for customizing what their kids see, or for controlling anything other than how much memory downloaded content can take up on their device (which, by the way, you'll need a lot of).
+A new feature called Special Delivery helps guide kids toward handpicked content.
+But if they decide to browse on their own, kids may have too many options for choosing content categories, including show, activity type, and learning theme.
+They also may find that content is mixed together, making it hard to find what they want.
+For example, there's no way to filter for whole episodes versus short clips, so you can't distinguish between a clip that'll take a couple of minutes and one that will last half an hour.
+And parents have no options for customizing what their kids see, or for controlling anything other than how much memory downloaded content can take up on the device (which, by the way, you'll need a lot of).
 The bottom line: If parents and kids feel that they can wade through these usability issues, they will probably find content they like.

 Talk to Your Kids About ...